 Banzai Pro - Powerwave 4 Batten

-Bi-Ply has the visibility and firmness of monofilm, but lasts three times longer for multiple reasons.
+Bi-Ply Window Panels.
+Bi-Ply has the visibility and firmness of monofilm, but lasts three times longer, for multiple reasons.
 Our 6 mil Bi-Ply is made from 2 layers of 3 mil film, laminated together with glue containing a UV inhibitor which greatly extends the life of the film.
 By being made from 2 thinner layers, the material is more flexible, stays more supple longer and offers much more resistance to the creasing and eventual breaking that monofilm can suffer.
 This is really big news as it is a material that offers a more durable alternative to monofilm, with the same perfect clarity.
 All Goya films, including Scrim, Bi-Ply and X-Ply are made in the USA by Dimension Polyant ® to the highest standards of sail cloth technology.
-What this means is supreme quality control and film consistency.

 Scrim Body Panels.
 The colored Scrim material used in the main panels offers super strong durability, super light weight and a supple and alive feel throughout the sail.

 Scrim Luff Panels.
 The new Scrim luff panels are making the sails feel super crisp and quick, while still being flexible.
 It’s simply a lighter feeling in the hands.
 The beautiful thing about Scrim is the general silkiness of the material, so much the opposite of the hardness associated with most laminates.
 The practical thing about Scrim is that it comes back to zero after being loaded.
 It stays the same.
 Whereas Dacron grows at various rates as you use it.